Kinkyamiee/AI_Engineer_CNN_Skin_Image_Assessment/README.md

-Here's a complete `README.md` you can use for your project that builds and compares a custom CNN vs. ResNet50 for **skin condition image classification**, following your workflow:
+Here's a complete `README.md` you can use for this project that builds and compares a custom CNN vs. ResNet50 for **skin condition image classification**, following your workflow:

 ---